A fresh take on the TENS concept: an electrical stimulator worn over the right temple that either invigorates or relaxes with the right “vibes.”

 ENS is more effective for immediate relief of myofascial trigger point pain than EMS, and EMS has a better effect on immediate release of muscle tightness than ENS.

 The effects were statistically significant, but not clinically dramatic enough for them to boast about.
 But there’s enough here that I really wish someone would try the experiment again with more people.
 Maybe someday!

-Just as electrical stimulation can be shallow or deep, there’s also electrical nerve stimulation (ENS) or electrical muscle stimulation (EMS).25 The right electrode placement and settings will stimulate muscles more than nerves, forcing them to contract.
-And so EMS may be a useful trick for exercising muscles, useful either in rehabilitation or, perhaps, performance enhancement.
+Just as electrical stimulation can be shallow or deep, there’s also electrical nerve stimulation (ENS) or electrical muscle stimulation (EMS).29 The right electrode placement and settings will stimulate muscles more than nerves, forcing them to contract.
+And so EMS may be a useful trick for exercising muscles, slightly useful in rehabilitation and, perhaps, performance enhancement.
 EMS feels like doing light isometric muscle contraction exercises — that is, clenching muscles without moving joints.

 Are you tense?
 Try some TENS!
 It’s probably at least a little bit relaxing, and anything truly relaxing is at least a little bit good for pain — but only a little bit.
 Relaxation is weak medicine, as anyone with chronic pain can tell you.
 TENS has always been seen as a trivially relaxing therapy, just like a vibrating massager is: it literally vibrates muscle, as well as producing buzzing and tingling sensations that are quite similar to the feeling of vibration.

 These days, the relaxation claims are fancier.
-(Almost everything about TENS device is fancier these days.27)
+(Almost everything about TENS device is fancier these days.32)

 And I’d still try it if I had temporomandibular joint syndrome.
 The right settings could make the difference!

 MOAR!
 Whole body TENS, anyone?
 Old timey galvanic baths